Isazacamilo/TechnicalchallengeStori/README.md

 Make sure to replace these example values with your actual configuration.

-## How to Run
+## How to Run in local

 To build the Docker image, use the following command, replacing <name that you want> with your desired image name:

-`docker build -t <name-that-you-want> .`
+`docker build -t <name-that-you-want> -f Dockerfile.local .`

 To run the Docker container, execute the following command, adjusting the paths as needed for your environment:

 `docker run  <name-that-you-put-in-the-build>`

-NOTE: If the .env that you created is not in same level of app.py or if you want to put the account.csv and logo in diferent locations, is possible that you need to add Volumes to the docker run command.
+NOTE: If the .env that you created is not in same level of handler.py or if you want to put the account.csv and logo in diferent locations, is possible that you need to add Volumes to the docker run command.
 If you want to check the db file that code will create you will need to run the container in interactive mode: docker run -it <name-of-your-container-image>

 ## Check DB